 The trail follows the Kali Gandaki River through the world's deepest gorge to reach Beni.
 This is a fun day, with an excellent trail and a section of new road.
 Beni is the headquarters of Parbat District and has many shops and hotels.
 From here we take a bus for the 78km to Pokhara.
 Overnight Lodge.

 Day-20: Fly to Kathmandu (1310m)After breakfast, we will return to Kathmandu (just half an hour).
 Our bikes will be sent back by jeep.
 Overnight Hotel.

-Day-21: Kathmandu.Free day for shopping, etc. On the remaining time you can relax, shop or go sightseeing.
-Evening we invite you on a farewell dinner at Rum Doodle Bar.
+Day-21: Kathmandu.Free at leisure for shopping, etc. On the remaining time you can relax, shop or go sightseeing.
+Evening we invite you on a farewell dinner.
 Stay at Hotel.